PUBGReddit/UGC/docs/Devices/Device_WeaponDamage.md

 ## Description

-Adjust the damage values of various weapons.
+Adjust the damage values of various damage categories.

 ## Basic